sheepman39/DAlTON/algorithm.md

 Steps - set the id of the hill to the provided one

+### Hill.Hill(String name)
+Goal - create a new hill with the name name

+Input - a string containing the name

+Output - none

+Steps - set the name to name

 ### Hill.setID(int num)
 Goal - set the ID of the hill